awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-use-lambda-authorizer.md

 1. Choose **Test**\.

 In this example, when the API receives a method request, API Gateway passes the source token to this Lambda authorizer function in the `event.authorizationToken` attribute\.
 The Lambda authorizer function reads the token and acts as follows:
-+ If the token value is `'allow'`, the authorizer function returns a `200 OK` HTTP response and an IAM policy that looks like the following, and the method request succeeds:
++ If the token value is `'allow'`, the test of the authorizer function returns a `200 OK` HTTP response and an IAM policy that looks like the following, and the method request succeeds:

   ```
   {